Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 /dev/sda1 swap swap defaults 0 0
 ```

-You may also want to use the UUID of the disks instad of the labels and disk
+You may also want to use the UUID of the disks instead of the labels and disk
 name.

 ## Resuming the installation